Factorization algebras and abelian CS/WZW-type correspondences: Applications

 \end{enumerate} Choose a tubular neighborhood $T$ of $\del M$.
 The structure map for the inclusion $T\subset M$ induces a map

-When $g \neq 0$, these maps are manifestly trivial, simply because the two objects are concentrated in different cohomological degrees.
-However, when $g=0$, the map $\tau$ could be non-trivial, depending on the degeneracy of~$\Pi$.
-Since the Hochschild homology of $A$ is a refinement of the quotient $A/[A,A]$, one should understand $\tau$ as defining a trace on $A$, so $\tau$ is a sort of state of the quantum mechanical system on $\RR$ defined by~$A$.
-In fact, we expect this map to be non-zero exactly when $\Pi$ is non-degenerate, i.e., when $V$ is a symplectic vector space. \end{rmk}
+Therefore, we find that the domain of $\tau$ is concentrated in negative degrees $\geq -b\dim V$, while the codomain is concentrated in degree~$-2g(\dim \ker \Pi)-b\dim V$.
+There are a number of cases to consider.
+First, for $g\neq 0$ and $\dim \ker \Pi\neq 0$, the map $\tau$ is manifestly trivial, simply because its domain and codomain are concentrated in different cohomological degrees.
+However, when $g=0$ or $\dim\ker \Pi=0$, the map $\tau$ could be non-trivial, since its domain is concentrated in negative degrees $\geq -b\dim V$ and its codomain is concentrated in degree~$-b\dim V$.
+Since the Hochschild homology of $A$ is a refinement of the quotient $A/[A,A]$, one should understand $\tau$ as defining a (possibly trivial) trace on $A$.
+Therefore, $\tau$ is a sort of state of the quantum mechanical system on $\RR$ defined by~$A$.
+We expect this trace to be non-zero exactly when $\Pi$ is non-degenerate. \end{rmk}